Killian Brennan: Early career

 Noted for his wing play and ability to fire in accurate crosses, Brennan was signed by Peterborough United in his teenage years.
 In 2004, he was capped several times for the Republic of Ireland under-19s, before moving back to play in the League of Ireland.

-He was signed by John Gill for Dublin City, however, less than a year later, newly appointed boss Roddy Collins' 'purge' of the club meant that Brennan was deemed surplus to requirements.
-Immediately snapped up by Stephen Kenny for Derry City for the 2004 season, the player was a revelation and made the left wing spot at The Brandywell his own after having made his debut in a home game against St. Patrick's Athletic on 23 September 2004.
+He was signed by John Gill for Dublin City, however, halfway through the 2004 season, newly appointed boss Roddy Collins' 'purge' of the club meant that Brennan was deemed surplus to requirements.
+He was immediately snapped up by Stephen Kenny for Derry City for the remainder of the 2004 season, the player was a revelation and made the left wing spot at The Brandywell his own after having made his debut away to his former club Dublin City on 12 August 2004.
 He has also been deployed to fill in at left full-back on occasion.
 In the 2006 season he played in their UEFA Cup run in wins over IFK Göteborg and Gretna FC and helped Derry to the FAI Cup and League of Ireland Cup.

 It is this abundant talent that attracted the attention of his hometown club, Drogheda United who declared their interest in Brennan following the end of the 2006 season.
 However, it was Bohs who captured his signature, signing the winger on a free transfer.